harness/developer-hub/kb/reference-architectures/ccm/Creating CCM Cloud Connectors At Scale/ccm-connectors-via-code-repo-and-iacm.md

 ## Setup

-In the pipeline portion of this guide, we will need a Kubernetes cluster, a delegate running in the cluster that has permissions to deploy a pod.
+In the pipeline portion of this guide we will need a Kubernetes cluster a delegate running in the cluster that has permissions to deploy a pod.
 Please don't proceed until there is confirmation this is configured.

 ###  Create A Project